 Gateway Authentication

-Every gateway request is authenticated before any tool is executed. almyty enforces a default-deny policy — gateways with no auth configured reject all requests.
+Every gateway request is authenticated before any tool executes. almyty enforces a default-deny policy — gateways with no auth configured reject all requests with 401.

 - Click the Authentication tab